CausalLearning/EST/readme.md

 ## Code and Data Preparation

-1. Download from this repository and download  the pre-trained ResNet-18 from [Baidu Drive](https://pan.baidu.com/s/1lnO1alaaP23NlZcPyNOhgg) (1req)
+1. Download the code from this repository and download  the pre-trained ResNet-18 from [Baidu Drive](https://pan.baidu.com/s/1lnO1alaaP23NlZcPyNOhgg) (1req)

 2. Prepare the dataset.